Dell Laptop Charging Port & DC Jack Repair UK 2026: Costs & Board-Level Options

 Barrel jack vs USB-C charging: which does your Dell have?

-The charge type dictates the repair.
-Older Inspiron 3000/5000 models and some Latitude 5000/7000 units use a barrel-jack DC socket — a round, discrete connector that is a swappable part.
-When that socket wears or breaks, the repair is a socket swap on the 9-month connector tier.
-Current XPS models and newer Inspiron units charge over board-mounted USB-C, so a charge-port fault there is micro-soldering on the connector rather than a socketed swap.
-The two are different jobs at different prices, which is why the table names the charge type per model.
+On a Dell, the plug on the end of your charger tells you which repair you are in for.
+Older Inspiron 3000 and 5000 machines, and some Latitude 5000 and 7000 units, take a barrel-jack DC socket — a round, discrete connector that is a swappable part, so a worn or broken one is a socket swap on the 9-month connector tier.
+Current XPS models and the newer Inspirons charge over board-mounted USB-C (Type-C), where a charge-port fault is micro-soldering on the connector rather than a clip-out swap.
+They are different jobs at different prices, which is why every row in the tables above names the charge type.

 The barrel-jack Inspiron has a particular failure mode worth knowing about: the socket is soldered to the board, and years of cable wiggling can tear the copper pads that hold it.
 When the pads tear, a simple socket swap is no longer possible — the new socket has nothing to bond to.
 That is the case most shops decline, telling the owner the whole motherboard must be replaced.
 It does not.